Public Health Career Guide: Human Services

 Spotlight On: Home Health Aides

-Employment of home health aides is expected to grow by a whopping 48 percent from 2012 to 2022, making it among the fastest growing professions in the nation, according to the BLS.
+Employment of home health aides is expected to grow by a whopping 20.7 percent from 2023 to 2033!

 An aging population has sparked a higher demand for home health services, driven primarily by those in the baby boomer generation who want to stay at home through their golden years.
 As the cost of nursing home care goes up, home health care becomes a much more attractive option to those who want to hold onto their life savings while still having all the benefits of customized, careful health care.
-As a result, employment of home health aides is expected to grow by a whopping 48 percent from 2012 to 2022, making it among the fastest growing professions in the nation, according to the BLS.
+As a result, employment of home health aides is expected to grow by an impressive 20.7 percent from 2023 to 2033.

 Home health aides usually work for home health or hospice agencies and therefore must comply with a variety of regulations and work under the auspices of other healthcare professionals, such as registered nurses.
 Those who work for agencies that receive government reimbursement for services must have state certification or pass a competency examination.
 Some states offer on-the-job training to those who hold a minimum of a high school diploma, but other states require formal education in order for a home health aide to begin entry-level work.
 Those who have higher education or formal training usually see the best prospects for advancement.